take-a-number/frontend/README.md

 - To build, run `yarn build`.

 - For development, run `yarn run` to start the development server.
-Change the endpoint from the herokuapp one to your local api development server if needed.
+Change the endpoint in `src/conf.tsx` from the herokuapp one to your local api development server if needed.

 # Background